Packing for Amiskwi

 What to bring and What Not to bring to Amiskwi Lodge

 Helicopter space is very limited, please follow our guidelines:

 Wear all your ski gear as if you are going skiing, including boots and goggles.

-Food can be packed into liquor boxes label with your leader’s last name.
+Food can be packed into liquor boxes (14x12x20") labelled with your leader’s last name.
 Save these boxes to fly out garbage you can’t burn.

 Amiskwi Lodge has foam beds and pillows.
 The guests must bring their own sleeping bag, pillow case, towel, and lodge slippers.